firebuild/firebuild/README.md

 ### Firebuild shortcomings

-Firebuild does not support [compressing cache entries](https://github.com/firebuild/firebuild/issues/1087) yet, nor [remote caches](https://github.com/firebuild/firebuild/issues/19).
+Firebuild does not support [compressing cache entries](https://github.com/firebuild/firebuild/issues/1087), nor [remote caches](https://github.com/firebuild/firebuild/issues/19) yet.

+Firebuild's interception works by preloading libfirebuild.so to the intercepted processes and interposing libc and system calls.
+As a result it can't intercept nor shortcut statically linked binaries.

 ## Installation